mietek/haskell-on-heroku-website/pages/tutorial/index.md

 Introduction
 ------------

-Haskell on Heroku is a Heroku buildpack, using [Halcyon](https://halcyon.sh/) in order to install Haskell apps and development tools.
+Haskell on Heroku is a [Heroku](https://heroku.com/) buildpack for deploying [Haskell](https://haskell.org/) apps.

+The buildpack uses [Halcyon](https://halcyon.sh/) to install apps and development tools, including [GHC](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/) and [Cabal](https://www.haskell.org/cabal/users-guide/).

-This tutorial shows how to develop a simple Haskell web app, and deploy it to Heroku.
+This tutorial shows how to develop a simple Haskell web app and deploy it to Heroku.

 Set up